Your shopping cart is empty.

 If you are concerned always remember that it is harsh UV light, such as direct sunlight that can produce an accelerated decline in print life expectancy.

-For a short period of time, in my early years of fine art photography, I used Kodak type C color photographic print papers.
+For a short time, in my early years of fine art photography, I used Kodak type C color photographic print papers.
 The lifetime of these early color prints on display was very disappointing.
 Sometimes as short as 10 years.
-Perhaps you are old enough to remember the lawsuit against Kodak claiming there papers provided a “Lifetime of Memories.
+Perhaps you are old enough to remember the lawsuit against Kodak claiming their papers provided a “Lifetime of Memories.

-How much time will lapse between order date and delivery?
+How much time will elapse between the order date and delivery?